-Cognitive Behavioural Psychotherapist, Counsellor and Personal Development Coach
+Cognitive Behavioural Psychotherapists, Counsellors and Personal Development/Life Coaching

 Psychotherapy / Counselling / Coaching Contract

 Our primary focus is to provide safe and effective Therapy and Coaching in an environment based on respect and a commitment to your well-being.

 The following is a summary of the terms and conditions under which therapy and coaching are provided.

 Therapy/coaching sessions are offered at BreakFree Therapy & Coaching Private Practice, Longcroft House, Victoria Avenue, London, EC2M 4NS.

 Sometimes it may be necessary for me to see clients in their own home (Positive Behaviour Support clients only) or elsewhere, for example places where they may be encountering problems.
 The reasons for this will be discussed during the initial consultation, should this become necessary.